Graduate Student Teaching Training and Guidelines

 - details concerning how and when applicants should accept or decline a position

-- Teaching Fellows should undergo explicit training and supervision that adequately prepare them for their teaching responsibilities and facilitate their professional development.
-If a department or program is dissatisfied with a Teaching Fellow's performance, a review of his or her performance should be undertaken in a timely fashion.
+- Teaching Assistants should undergo explicit training and supervision that adequately prepare them for their teaching responsibilities and facilitate their professional development.
+If a department or program is dissatisfied with a Teaching Assistant’s performance, a review of his or her performance should be undertaken in a timely fashion.
 The DGS or faculty member in charge must inform the student in writing of his or her concerns, offer specific recommendations for improving performance, and give the student time to respond.
 If the student’s performance fails to improve, he or she will no longer to be considered to be in good academic standing.

 Policy on Teaching at Columbia University Affiliates